Chanel No. 5: Provenance of the recipe

 Coco Chanel had wanted to develop a distinctly modern fragrance for some time prior to early-1920.
 At this time, Chanel's lover was Grand Duke Dmitri Pavlovich Romanov of Russia, the murderer of Rasputin.
 The duke introduced her to Ernest Beaux on the French Riviera.
 Beaux was the master perfumer at A. Rallet and Company, where he had been employed since 1898.
-The company was the official perfumer to the Russian royal family, and "the imperial palace at St. Petersburg was a famously perfumed court."
+The company was the official perfumer to the Russian imperial family, and "the imperial palace at St. Petersburg was a famously perfumed court."
 The favorite scent of the Tsarina Alexandra, composed specifically for her by Rallet in Moscow, had been an eau de cologne opulent with rose and jasmine named Rallet O-De-Kolon N°1 Vesovoi.

 In 1912, Beaux created a men's cologne, Le Bouquet de Napoleon, to commemorate the 100th anniversary of the Battle of Borodino, a decisive battle in the Napoleonic Wars.
 Its success inspired Beaux to create a feminine counterpart, whose starting point was the chemical composition of aldehydic multiflores in Houbigant's immensely popular fragrance, Quelques Fleurs (1912).

 His experiments with the aldehydes in Quelques Fleurs, resulted in a fragrance that he called Le Bouquet de Catherine.
 He intended to use the scent to celebrate, in 1913, the 300th anniversary of the Romanov dynasty.
 The debut of this new perfume was ill-timed commercially.
 World War I was approaching, and the tsarina and the perfume's namesake, the Empress Catherine, had both been German-born.
 Timing and unfavorable associations, combined with Le Bouquet de Catherines hefty price tag, made it a commercial failure.
 An attempt to re-brand the perfume, as Rallet N°1 was unsuccessful, and the outbreak of World War I in 1914 effectively killed the product.

-Beaux, who had affiliated himself with the Allies and the White Russian army, had spent 1917–1919 as a lieutenant stationed far north, in the last arctic outpost of the continent, Arkangelsk, at Mudyug Island Prison where he interrogated Bolshevik prisoners.
+Beaux, who had affiliated himself with the Allies and the White Russian army, had spent 1917–1919 as a lieutenant stationed far north, in the last Arctic outpost of the continent, Arkangelsk, at Mudyug Island Prison where he interrogated Bolshevik prisoners.
 The polar ice, frigid seascape, and whiteness of the snowy terrain sparked his desire to capture the crisp fragrance of this landscape in a new perfume.